Atlas-OS/docs/docs/home/contributions.md

 These are the main three repositories to contribute to.
 There might also be other repositories that you can contribute to, see [here](https://github.com/Atlas-OS).

+See [here](https://github.com/Atlas-OS/docs/.github/CONTRIBUTING.md) as well for the contribution guide for the documentation.

 ## :material-chat-question: How it works

 There is a `dev` branch and a `main` branch for development on each repository.